ku-fpg/ku-fpg.github.io/people/andygill.md

 extending the technology where needed, and ultimately strive to close gaps between high level specifications and highly efficient implementations.
-We then deploy our new technologies into diverse application areas, including telemetry, high performance computing and real-time systems.
+We then deploy our new technologies into diverse application areas, including telemetry, high performance computing, virtual reality and real-time systems.

 Teaching
 --------